Create your first agent

 Step 2: Give it instructions

-Instructions tell your assistant how to behave.
+Instructions tell your agent how to behave.
 How to write effective Instructions

-Together, we'll create an custom assistant that can reply to the employee's questions using the internal documentation.
+Together, we'll create an custom agent that can reply to the employee's questions using the internal documentation.

 Instructions tell the assistant how to behave.

 Replace the [X] with your the information that fits your situation.
-Note: you can follow the tips at the bottom to improve the assistant's output.
-In this example, we'll make it an HR assistant that answer questions regarding HR company policies.
+Note: you can follow the tips at the bottom to improve the agent's output.
+In this example, we'll make it an HR agent that answer questions regarding HR company policies.

-Note: you can change the model the assistant uses.
+Note: you can change the model the agent uses.

 Chose the model you want your assistant to use